UsabilityEngineering/RoomArranger/phaseI/README.md

 ## Findings

-We found that the user's intentions for the using the program vary widely but all resolve to the goal of creating floor plan designs with dynamic furniture placement.
+We found that the user's intentions for using the program vary widely but all resolve to the goal of creating floor plan designs with dynamic furniture placement.

 **A Dynamic Interface**

 In our research, we found that it can sometimes be quite difficult to accurately translate the shape and dimensions of a room into a web-based floor plan creator.
-Since the relative sizes of the room and furniture need to be faithfully reproduces within the program to get accurate recommendations, it is important that the interface is easy to use, and unambiguous with defining physical dimensions.
+Since the relative sizes of the room and furniture need to be faithfully reproduced within the program to get accurate recommendations, it is important that the interface is easy to use, and unambiguous with defining physical dimensions.

 **Fault Tolerance**

-While evaluating competing programs, we noted a reoccurring theme of easily losing your work.
+While evaluating competing programs, we noted a reccurring theme of easily losing your work.
-Weather you switch between Wi-Fi networks while editing your floor plan, or just click the wrong button, it is important that the effort you put into the program is not wasted.
-We found that the websites that easily lost your saved work, or tried to make you pay to save we among the lowest ranking through all of our evaluations.
+Whether you switch between Wi-Fi networks while editing your floor plan, or just click the wrong button, it is important that the effort you put into the program is not wasted.
+We found that the websites that easily lost your saved work, or tried to make you pay to save were among the lowest ranking through all of our evaluations.

 ## Conclusions